 During this period of transition, the patent office and the court system were also being established.
-On 3 July 2013, the Plenum of the Supreme Arbitration Court of the Russian Federation approved the commencement of the new Intellectual Property Court (IP Court) located in Moscow.
-With the amendment of Russian Federal Constitutional Law No. 4-FKZ of 6 December 2011, a new, specialised court, the IP Court, was introduced into the Russian judicial system.
+On 3 July 2013, the Plenum of the Supreme Arbitration Court of the Russian Federation approved the commencement of the new Intellectual Property Court (the IP Court), located in Moscow.
+With the amendment of Federal Constitutional Law No. 4-FKZ of 6 December 2011, a new specialised court, the IP Court, was introduced into the Russian judicial system.

-In April 2019, the Plenum of the Supreme Court of the Russian Federation issued a detailed resolution concerning the use of Part IV of the Civil Code.
-Although there is no doctrine of stare decisis, there are resolutions proclaimed from time to time by the Supreme Court that are intended to clarify procedural and substantive uncertainties relating to the application of its laws, in this case intellectual property.
+In April 2019, the Plenum of the Supreme Court of Russia issued a detailed resolution concerning the use of Part IV of the Civil Code.
+Although there is no doctrine of stare decisis, resolutions are proclaimed from time to time by the Supreme Court that are intended to clarify procedural and substantive uncertainties relating to the application of its laws, in this case intellectual property.
 This resolution is comprehensive and touches upon most fields of intellectual property, including patents.

 Types of patent

-In Russia, patents cover three types of IP objects; namely, inventions, utility models and industrial designs.
+In Russia, patents cover three types of intellectual property: inventions, utility models and industrial designs.
 All three are subject to the relevant patentability requirements.
-The patent term for inventions is 20 years with a possibility of up to five years' extension for pharmaceuticals, pesticides and agrochemicals; for utility models, as of 2015, it is 10 years; and for industrial designs it is now a first term of five years, renewable four times for a total of up to 25 years.
-For inventions, national patents may be granted by the Russian Federal Service for Intellectual Property (ROSPATENT) or regional patents by the Eurasian Patent Office that are effective in Russia and seven other contracting states.
-For utility models or industrial designs, a patent may be granted by ROSPATENT only.
-Recently, the Eurasian Patent Office began steps to establish a system for granting Eurasian industrial designs that would be effective in the Contracting States.
-It may be operational by the end of 2020 or in early 2021.
+The patent term for inventions is 20 years, with a possibility of up to five years' extension for pharmaceuticals, pesticides and agrochemicals; for utility models, as of 2015, it is 10 years; and for industrial designs it is now a first term of five years, which is renewable four times for a total of up to 25 years.

-An 'invention' is a technical solution, in any area, related to a product (including a device, substance, microorganism strain, and cell culture of plants or animals) or method (process of affecting a material object using material means).2 An invention may be granted if it is new, involves an inventive step, and is industrially applicable.
+An 'invention' is a technical solution, in any area, related to a product (including a device, substance, microorganism strain, and plant or animal cell culture) or method (process of affecting a material object using material means).2 An invention may be granted if it is new, involves an inventive step and is industrially applicable.

 Patentable subject matter

-The following is not patentable under Part IV of the Code:
+The following are not patentable under Part IV of the Code:

 - methods of cloning a human being;